The blog is divided into different sections, accessed from the menu bar above.

 Most of the content up to this point is exploring the question of how we create an economy that produces enough.
 The next section, Distribution, looks at how we create an economy that can distribute what is produced to everyone, and enable everyone to earn the means to participate in the economy.
 It is facile to say that all we need to do is redistribute wealth from the rich to the poor – we need an economy that itself distributes wealth effectively.
 In fact, the way that wealth is distributed itself impacts on the productivity of the economy.
 The conclusions from this section cohere neatly with those from previous sections of the blog.

-That’s an overview of what this blog covers so far and what I intend to add.
-A detailed summary of each of the completed sections is provided below.
+That’s an overview of what you’ll find on the blog – a detailed summary of each of these sections is provided below.

 But as I was writing, two things happened.
 First of all, it really has honed my thinking.
 I think I’m clear on what I want to say until I try to write, and then find that what I thought would be 1 post becomes 2 or 3, as I cover the nuances to my satisfaction.
 As a result, I have clearly failed in my attempt to write in a way that anyone can understand.
 The blog frequently gets bogged down in detail, but this detail matters if you truly want to understand what is going in our economy.
 As a result, I’ve seen my reading numbers plummet – it’s far too heavy for most people.